pmahnke/mahnke-cocktails/recipe/st_charles_punch.md

 - Glassware:
   - Low Ball
   - Crushed Ice
-- Garnish: Lemon wheel and berries (strawberries and blueberries)
+- Garnish: Lemon wheel and berries, like strawberries and blueberries.
 - Special Prep: Add a straw